 Welcome to From Practitioner to Patient, a column by Stefanie Remson about living with arthritis.
 Stefanie is both a nurse practitioner and a patient living with RA.
-She’s here to share what she has learned from her own experiences as a patient and to demystify the medical side of navigating arthritis through her knowledge as a nurse practitioner.
+She’s here to share what she’s learned from her own experiences as a patient and to demystify the medical side of navigating arthritis through her knowledge as a nurse practitioner.

 Hi, I’m Stefanie.
 Welcome to my column!
 I wanted to start by telling you about when I became an RA patient — my journey from practitioner to patient.